Cool, refreshing, and filling, this classic Spanish white gazpacho is made with bread, almonds, cucumbers, grapes, olive oil, and garlic.

 - 2 cups of crustless stale bread, broken into pieces

-- 2 cups chicken or vegetable stock (use vegetable stock for vegetarian version)
+- 2 cups chicken or vegetable stock (use vegetable stock for vegan or vegetarian version)

 - 1 1/2 teaspoons salt